ssvlabs/ssv-dkg/README.md

 #### where
---operatorIDs 1,2,3,4 # operator IDs which will be used for a DKG ceremony --operatorsInfoPath ./operators_integration.json # path to operators info ID,base64(RSA pub key), --owner 0x81592c3de184a3e2c0dcb5a261bc107bfa91f494 # owner address for the SSV contract --nonce 4 # owner nonce for the SSV contract --withdrawAddress # Reward payments of excess balance over 32 ETH will automatically and regularly be sent to a withdrawal address linked to each validator, once provided by the user.
+--operatorIDs 1,2,3,4 # operator IDs which will be used for a DKG ceremony --operatorsInfoPath ./operators_integration.json # path to operators info: ID,base64(RSA pub key), --owner 0x81592c3de184a3e2c0dcb5a261bc107bfa91f494 # owner address for the SSV contract --nonce 4 # owner nonce for the SSV contract --withdrawAddress # Reward payments of excess balance over 32 ETH will automatically and regularly be sent to a withdrawal address linked to each validator, once provided by the user.
 Users can also exit staking entirely, unlocking their full validator balance.